-The standard typical work schedule for County employees is Monday - Friday, 8:00 a.m. to 5:00 p.m. with a one hour lunch period.
+The typical work schedule for County employees is Monday - Friday, 8:00 a.m. to 5:00 p.m. with a lunch period.
 All full time employees are expected to work at least 40 hours per week unless work rotation (i.e. 5-2/5-3), or a Department Work Rule dictates otherwise.
-Work schedule and hours of work may be determined by the operational needs of the department."
+Work schedules and hours of work may be determined by the operational needs of the department."

-Supervisor Brill moved approval of the above resolution, second by Supervisor Arnold.
+Supervisor Kraft moved approval of the above resolution, second by Supervisor Bussie.

-Ms. Mikula went over the changes.
+Ms. Mikula said there were not many changes this year and went over them with the Committee.